How To Lay Down Sod: Tips For Laying Sod

 Buy Your Lawn Sod from a Local Turf Farm

-Local turf farms specialize in the varieties of grasses best suited for your local growing conditions.
-Most lawn sod installations require large quantities of sod, and many turf farms offer delivery options.
+Local turf farms specialize in the varieties of grasses that are best suited for your local growing conditions.
+Most lawns require large quantities of sod, and many turf farms offer delivery options.
 Schedule the delivery to minimize the storage time before planting, and store the sod out of any direct sun to prevent it from drying out.

 Prepare the Soil